 - Poor Communication

 Today we’re not going to get into issues of addiction, abuse, gambling, or unemployment.
-We’re only going to look at the difficulties that personality type can play a part in.
+We’re only going to look at the difficulties that personality type can impact.
 These difficulties include sibling rivalries, parent-child conflicts, perfectionism, and poor communication.
 We’re going to go through each of these issues one-by-one so that you can see how type differences can cause family dysfunction to show up in an otherwise normal home.

 Personality Type and Sibling Rivalries

 In a study published in 2016 by the Journal of Marriage and Family, 75% of mothers admitted to being closer to one child.
-Researchers of a 2005 study observed that 70% of fathers and 74% of mothers show preferential treatment to one of their children.
 Parental favoritism is often at the center of sibling rivalries.
 Personality differences also play a part.
 Here’s an example to give an idea of how many sibling conflicts escalate:

 The scenario above is just one of countless scenarios in which personality type can create chasms between siblings.
 We can’t possibly cover all the potential scenarios in this article, but we’ll take a look at some of the most common sibling rivalries related to type.